 As part of their standard contractual requirements for defense programs, several of our customers include "buy-back" or "offset" provisions.
-These provisions are typically obligations to make, or to facilitate third parties to make, various specified transactions in the customer's country, such as procurement of defense and commercial related products, investment in the local economy and transfer of know-how.
-(For a description of these provisions, see Item 5.
+These provisions are typically obligations to make, or to facilitate third parties to make, various specified transactions in the customer's country, such as procurement of defense and commercial products, investment in the local economy and transfer of know-how.
+(For further information about buy-back obligations, see Item 5.
 Operating and Financial Review and Prospects - Off-Balance Sheet Transactions.)